KATT/danson/README.md

 ### Custom Serialization

-You can provide custom serializers for your own types:
+You can provide custom serializers for your own types.

 ```ts
 import { std } from "danson";